robcarver17/pysystemtrade/docs/futures.md

 ```

 Save the files in a directory with no other content, using the filename format "GBPUSD.csv".
 Using [this simple script](/sysinit/futures/spotfx_from_csvAndInvestingDotCom_to_arctic.py) they are written to Arctic and/or .csv files.
 You will need to modify the script to point to the right directory, and you can also change the column and formatting parameters to use data from other sources.

+You can also run the script with `ADD_EXTRA_DATA = False, ADD_TO_CSV = True`.
+Then it will just do a straight copy from provided .csv data to Arctic.

+## Finished!

+That's it.
+You've got all the price and configuration data you need to start live trading, or run backtests using the database rather than .csv files.

 <a name="storing_futures_data"></a>
 # Storing and representing futures data